mheilner/MartinAndrewWebsite/README.md

     - copy the proxy.js
     - add 2 lines that need to be added into index so it connects to websocket insteda of http
     - go thru play.js to grab the client

-- fetch an api
-    look up articl api
-    get the url
+- fetch an api, look up articl api, get the url
+What I want to do
+- Be able to write something and have it posted
+- make a call to display market data api

+Other Notes
+- call node index.js
+- look at http://localhost:3000/ to interact locally before deployment